Vassili Karanassios

 • Plasma and microplasma spectrochemistry for chemical analysis

-• Miniaturized, portable, low flow-rate, battery-operated microplasmas
+• Miniaturized, portable, low flow-rate battery-operated microplasmas

 • Miniaturization of Chemical analysis instrumentation

-• Elemental analysis of micro- and nano-samples
+• Elemental Analysis of micro- and nano-samples

-• Applications of nanoscience and nanotechnology in analytical chemistry
+• Applications of Nanoscience and Nanotechnology in Analytical Chemistry

 • Microfluidics and nanofluidics

-• Miniaturization of chemical sensors
+• Miniaturization of sensors and of Analytical instruments

 • Nanomaterials and their analytical chemistry applications